Skip to content

 114. Treatment of palm oil refinery effluent (PORE)?

-[Externally verified] The company states that it treats PORE, this is externally verified by Control Union.
+[Externally verified] The company states that it treats PORE.
+This information is externally verified by the Control Union.

 • Y